CKraiss18/RoFormer_Presentation_Drafting/README_RoPE_v4_final.md

 The paper shows RoFormer converges faster than BERT empirically (Figure 3), but doesn't provide deep theoretical explanation of WHY.
 They prove long-term decay (Section 3.4.3) but don't connect this to optimization dynamics.

+**The authors explicitly acknowledge this limitation (Section 4.5.5):** "Although we have proved that our model has favourable property of long-term decay for inter-token products, Section (3.3), which is similar to the existing position encoding mechanisms, our model shows superior performance on long texts than peer models, we have not come up with a faithful explanation."

+**What they prove:** Long-term decay property exists
+**What remains unexplained:** Why this property leads to faster convergence and better long-text performance

 **Potential development:** Analyze the loss landscape properties that RoPE induces.
 Does the explicit relative position structure create smoother gradients?
+Does the multiplicative encoding create better conditioning for optimization?

 **2. Interaction with Different Attention Patterns**